CloudsWeight/server/README.md

 # server
-A template for a server using CloudsWeight,com as an example.
+A template for a server using CloudsWeight.com as an example.